Paraprofessional vs. Substitute Teacher: What Are The Differences?

 Paraprofessional vs. Substitute Teacher Work Environment

-Regarding job security and benefits, paraprofessionals typically have a more stable job than substitute teachers, as the school district usually employs them for an extended period.
-Substitute teachers, however, may have more freedom regarding their schedules and the types of assignments they take on.
+Concerning job security and benefits, paraprofessionals often enjoy more stability as the school district typically employs them for an extended duration.
+In contrast, substitute teachers may experience more flexibility in their schedules and the types of assignments they undertake.

 Paraprofessional vs. Substitute Teacher Skills

-Although the roles of paraprofessionals and substitute teachers are similar in that they provide instructional support to students; there are some key differences in the skills and duties required for each position.
+Although the roles of paraprofessionals and substitute teachers are similar in that they provide instructional support to students, there are some key differences in the skills and duties required for each position.
 Paraprofessionals must have a comprehensive understanding of the subject matter they are teaching and must be able to provide individualized instruction to students.
 They must also have excellent communication and interpersonal skills to build strong relationships with teachers, students, and administrators.

 On the other hand, substitute teachers must be able to quickly understand the material they are teaching and effectively communicate and manage classroom behaviors.
 They must also be able to create lesson plans and provide guidance to students without their regular teacher.